affederaffe/CustomPlatforms/README.md

 ### Manual Method

 * Ensure your game is patched with BSIPA (ModAssistant does this for you)
-* Place the CustomPlatformsX.Y.Z.dll in your Beat Saber\Plugins directory
+* Place the CustomPlatforms.dll in your Beat Saber\Plugins directory

 After a relaunch, your Beat Saber folder should look like this: